 The official location for downloading this Sigil release (and all official releases) is:

-Downloading binaries from anyplace else is simply not a good idea as they could inject anything into their own downloads.
+Downloading binaries from anyplace else is simply NOT a good idea as they could inject anything into their own downloads.
 After downloading, please verify the downloaded binary exactly matches what was originally posted by running an SHA 256 checksum on the file before installing it.
-See the file Sigil-0.9.2-CHECKSUMS.sha256.txt for the correct checksums for each file and instructions for how to calculate a SHA 256 Checksum for your download.
+See the file Sigil-0.9.11-CHECKSUMS.sha256.txt for the correct checksums for each file and instructions for how to calculate a SHA 256 Checksum for your download.
 The Mac OS X Package has also been code signed with my Apple Developer signature.

-Don’t Forget FlightCrew
+Don’t forget the FlightCrew plugin